5 Steps For An Effective Process Automation

 1. Identify Repetitive Tasks:

-Identifying the area that has repetitive tasks should be the first step when a business considers moving to automation.
+Identifying the area that has repetitive tasks should be the first step when a business considers workflow automation.

 To identify the problem, a deep understanding of the business is essential.
 The best way would be to make a visual representation of your as-is workflow with help of flow diagrams and understand your business workflow better and identify the repetitive tasks.

 Now you can create an ideal workflow that improves your existing workflow and may simplify the process by automating repetitive tasks.
 This is a key step that needs to be done in close consultation with the other stakeholders and the actual users of the process.

-You might also consider the net savings in terms of time saved and effective cost savings.
+You might also consider the net benefits in terms of time saved and effective cost savings.
 This will help in presenting a clear business case to support the automation of these business processes.

 2. Define Business Goals: